candicenanako/ANLY502_Final/README.md

 ## METHODS & RESULTS

 ### 1. Exploratory Data Analysis
 Before analyzing contents, we explored the titles of pages first.
 With the help of AWS EMR, we were able to process this analysis within a few minutes.
 The longest title we get among all these articles is 43.
-Through the result below, we could know most pages have 2-word or 3-word titles.
+Through the result in Zihe_EDA.ipynb, we could know most pages have 2-word or 3-word titles.

 Next, we used topic modeling to conclude all these titles.
 Results are shown in the script, which is not convincing enough.
 Titles might not be the good dataset to be modeled with topic modeling.